weverthonmachado/old_site/_pages/about.md

 My research interests include marriage, family and inequality.

-I'll have some content here...eventually.
-Meanwhile, you can reach me at weverthon[at]iesp[dot]uerj[dot]com.
+I'll have some content here... eventually.
+Meanwhile, you can reach me at weverthon[at]iesp[dot]uerj[dot]br.